Medications Used in Drug & Alcohol Detox

 Acamprosate is used in drug and alcohol detox when the symptoms of withdrawal persist for a very prolonged period of time.
 This drug is proven effective at helping patients who suffer from insomnia, restlessness and anxiety associated with the withdrawal from certain drugs or alcohol.
 Though acamprosate is not as widely used as naltrexone, it does provide an effective means of treatment for those who are suffering a great deal of anxiety or insomnia as a result of their continued abstinence from drugs or alcohol.

 This medication is prescribed to patients during alcohol detox to help prevent relapse.
 The medication cannot be prescribed during the early days of detox but once the patient has completely stabilized, Disulfiram may be prescribed to help reduce the risk of relapse while the recovering alcoholic undergoes psychological therapy and counseling.
 Disulfiram works by making the patient feel sick and nauseous and even inducing vomit if he or she drinks alcohol while taking the medication.

-To learn more about detox medications, or for help finding treatment programs near you, call 800-483-2193.
+To learn more about detox medications, or for help finding treatment programs near you, call 800-483-2193(Who Answers?).